 When you've got type 1 diabetes you can't make any insulin at all.
 If you got type 2 diabetes it's a bit different the insulin you make either can't work effectively or you can't produce enough of it.

 In both types of diabetes because glucose can't get into your cells it begins to build up in your blood, and too much glucose in your blood causes a lot of different problems.

 Begin with it leads to diabetes symptoms like having to wear lots being incredibly thirsty and feeling very tired.
 You may also lose weight get infections like thrush or suffer from slow healing wounds.

-These are known as the complications of diabetes.
-But with the right treatment of care people can live a healthy.
+These are known as complications of diabetes.
+But with the right treatment of care people can live a healthily.
 There's much less risk that someone will experience these complications.

 12 early symptoms of diabetes.

 These are the most common symptoms of diabetes.
-If you are constantly thirsty and if you do not satisfy it with water it mean that you have diabetes.
-Because of frequent urination, you body will become dehydrated, and you will fell thirsty constantly.
+If you are constantly thirsty and if you do not satisfy it with water it means that you have diabetes.
+Because of frequent urination, your body will become dehydrated, and you will feel thirsty constantly.

 When you have this disease your kidneys can't absorb all the excess sugar in your body.
 It instead ends up in your urine taking along with it fluids from other tissues.
 This makes you pee more and leaves you feeling dehydrated, to quench the thirst you drink more which leads to even more.

 Healthy person urinates 6 to 7 times a day or up to 10 times in some individuals.